kevintee117/MarvelCharacterCatalog/README.md

-Libraries used:
+## Libraries used:

--JUnit for unit tests
+* JUnit for unit tests

--Jetpack Compose for UI and instrumented test cases
+* Jetpack Compose for UI and instrumented test cases

--Retrofit for REST api calls
+* Retrofit for REST api calls

--GSON for rest api calls
+* GSON for rest api calls

--Coil for downloading and displaying images from a given URL
+* Coil for downloading and displaying images from a given URL

-Future Additions:

--Adding a separate fragment to input a comic ID to display

--Adding the ability to search for a specific character and view all their associated comics

--Being able to scroll through a list of marvel characters and then view their comics